mauriciolarroque/Bikeshare-Case-Study/README.md

   <br>

-  * So, to kick things off, we're going to see `how many rides` are attributed to annual members vs. casual riders.
+  * The first thing we'll analyze is `how many rides` are attributed to annual members and how many are attributed to casual riders.

-    * We'll also be taking the percentages of each category of user – as well as dividing the data by quarterly results – to get a more complete picture of what's going on:
+    * We'll also be taking the percentages of each category of user to make it easier to see what's going on:

 <br>